 When trading stocks, the CFDs (contracts for difference) are stored in your account and are more liquid than the underlying asset.
 However, you should be aware that CFD trading is fast-moving and requires close monitoring.
 As a result, traders should be aware of the significant risks when trading CFDs.
 There are liquidity risks and margins you need to maintain; if you cannot cover reductions in values, your provider may close your position, and you'll have to meet the loss no matter what subsequently happens to the underlying asset.

 All markets in one place

 More than 2.100 instruments enable you to stay active on the global markets with a CAPEX account.
-Choose from a wide range of derivatives on gold assets and other popular instruments.
+Choose from a wide range of CFDs on gold assets and other popular instruments.

 Trading on margin

-Providing trading on margin (1:20 for Gold Spot and 5:1 for Gold Stocks and Gold ETFs), CAPEX gives you access to the hottest gold assets with the help of leverage.
+Providing trading on margin (1:20 for Gold Spot and 5:1 for Gold Stocks and Gold ETFs), CAPEX gives you access to the hottest gold assets with the help of CFDs.

 Trading the difference

 When trading gold assets, you do not buy the underlying asset itself, meaning you are not tied to it.
 You only speculate on the rise or fall of the gold asset price.